hand touching braille

 “ATAP’s priority is the reauthorization of the Assistive Technology (AT) Act.

 ATAP understands the importance of an organized, unified effort in the legislative process.
-The law that undergirds AT program activities—the law that protects, secures, and boosts the federal investment that is essential to carry out this work—is advocated for and monitored entirely by ATAP with the direct support of state and territory AT programs.”
+The law that undergirds AT Act Program activities—the law that protects, secures, and boosts the federal investment that is essential to carry out this work—is advocated for and monitored entirely by ATAP with the direct support of State and Territory AT Act programs.”

 ATAP Executive Director